garnierclement/pfe/sensors/README.md

       "sudo": true
   	}

 *	The `path` property is the place where the subshell will be executed.
-This property is optional if the command is in the environnement variable `PATH` or if the command/program is in the same directory as the `description.json` file.
+This property is optional if the command is in the environment variable `PATH` or if the command/program is in the same directory as the `description.json` file.
 *	The `cmd` property is the command that will be executed.
 This property is obviously **mandatory**.
 *	The `parameters`is an *Array* of arguments that will be passed to the command specified in the `cmd` property
-	+	Parameters starting with a `$` (dollar sign) are variables, this means that there are going going to be parsed and their value replaced by Manticore.
-For instance the `$ADDRESS` and `$PORT` in the above example are variables.
+	+	Parameters starting with a `$` (dollar sign) are variables, this means that there are going to be parsed and their value replaced by Manticore.
+For instance, the `$ADDRESS` and `$PORT` in the above example are variables.
 *	The `systems` property is an *Array* of aliases to [System] objects that specifies on which systems you can apply the command.
 This property is **mandatory**.
 *	The `sudo` property is optional and when sets to `true` implies that the command must be executed with the superuser rights.

 ### Data description object

+The Data object gives a description of the data provided by the sensor.

+	{
+      "description": "X position of the mouse",
+      "osc_format": "/mouse/x f"
+    }

+The object has a simple structure with 2 properties :

+*	The `descriptionn` property provides a simple text description of the data
+*	The `osc_format` property shows the syntax of the OSC address pattern and type tag.
+For more information about OSC, refer to the specifications <http://opensoundcontrol.org/spec-1_0>

+Remember that the OSC format must be in accordance with the program that is responsible to forge the OSC packets and to send send (i.e. the program triggered by the *execute* step in [Request] procedure).

 ### Request procedure